Castlebourne folly

 and returns.
 The floor above the doorway has a blind pointed first floor window.
 The roof is of slate behind embattled parapets.
 The wall connecting the folly to the house faces south-west and has an embattled parapet above a moulded cornice.

+It can be spotted in Winter months, if you look up the hill from the dual carriageway below where the original driveway posts are discretely laid a few metres from the road you can get a good glimpse of the castle normally out of view in summertime.